 Further correspondence seen by Europe Street, however, shows that by mid-July the log in only worked using the old passport number.
 The Home Office explained the delay with the “exceptionally large number of new applications” and told Robert it was “unable to give a timescale for when these details will be updated.”

 The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he is planning to do.
-But what about potential work contracts or travels abroad, Robert asks?
-“This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he says.
+But what about potential work contracts or travels abroad, Robert asked?
+“This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he said.

 Barbara Drozdowicz, CEO of the East European Resource Centre (EERC), an organisation supporting East Europeans in the UK, told Europe Street that questions around passport renewals are common among people who enquire about the scheme.

-Contacted by Europe Street, the Home Office says that while at the moment new ID documents have to be sent in for manual verification, the online system will soon allow to make the changes through the “Update My Details” function.
+Contacted by Europe Street in July 2019, the Home Office said that while at the moment new ID documents have to be sent in for manual verification, the online system would soon allow to make the changes through the “Update My Details” function.

 “We are currently working on delivering a fast, secure and user friendly process for applicants to add new ID documents to their status profile through an entirely online process and expect this service to be available later this summer,” the Home Office said.

-The ‘Update my Details’ service will allow to change users’ photos too.
+The ‘Update my Details’ service now allows users to change their photos.

-By the end of July it should be possible to convert pre-settled status to settled status online, a functionality currently not available.
+It is possible to convert pre-settled status to settled status online.
 (Pre-settled status is acquired when a person has lived in the UK for less than five years and guarantees fewer rights than settled status.)

-Later this year, the app to self-verify the applicants’ identity, which currently works only on Android phones, will be available on Apple devices too.
+The app to self-verify the applicants’ identity, which used to work only on Android phones, is now available on Apple devices too.